huntdatacenter/docs/docs/do-science/service-desk/README.md

 ### VPN certificate reset

-You may need to reset your VPN certificate when you get a new local machine or if you need a new VPN passphrase.
+You may need to reset your VPN certificate when you get a new local computer or if you need a new VPN passphrase.

 <SDButton form="request_vpn_reset" />